The Life Sciences Law Review (Chapter Russia)2 March 2022

 ii Non-clinical studies

-Pre-clinical trials are held for the use of chemical, physical, biological, microbiological, pharmacological, toxicological and other experimental research on the substance, drug and physical effect, means, methods and technologies of preventive measures, diagnostics and treatment by applying scientific methods of evaluation for the purpose of researching a specific effect and or proof of safety for health.
+Pre-clinical trials are held for the use of chemical, physical, biological, microbiological, pharmacological, toxicological and other experimental research on the substance, drug and physical effect, means, methods and technologies of preventive measures, diagnostics and treatment by applying scientific methods of evaluation for the purpose of researching a specific effect or proof of safety for health.

 Pre-clinical trials are governed by good laboratory practice (Eurasian Economic Commission Council Decision of 03.11.2006 No. 81), the specific focus of which is, among other things, requirements for research laboratories and related documents.